sparkflows/sparkflows-docs/docs/installation/user-groups/admin-user.rst

 * **Scheduler Statistics:** Monitor the status of scheduled jobs.
 * **Cache Statistics:** View cache statistics for logged-in users and data sources like Snowflake and Databricks.

-Operating Fire Insights
+Operating Sparkflows
 -----

-There are certain tasks to be performed for operating Fire Insights.
-It is recommended to give the below permissions to the Admin for performing the operational tasks in Fire Insights.
+There are certain tasks to be performed for operating Sparkflows.
+It is recommended to give the below permissions to the Admin for performing the operational tasks in Sparkflows.